 Patients should attempt to limit pressure stimuli.
 A simple intervention is to broaden the handles on heavy items or straps on clothing to disperse the pressure over a larger area.
 However, avoidance is not easy and may not be helpful in patients with moderate-to-severe disease.

 The results of pharmacologic treatment of delayed pressure urticaria (DPU) are somewhat disappointing.
-Besides antihistamines, agents used have included systemic corticosteroids, nonsteroidal anti-inflammatory drugs (NSAIDs), colchicine, dapsone, sulfasalazine, montelukast, chloroquine, cyclosporine, intravenous immunoglobulin (IVIg), and omalizumab.
+Besides antihistamines, agents used have included systemic corticosteroids, nonsteroidal anti-inflammatory drugs (NSAIDs), colchicine, dapsone, sulfasalazine, montelukast, chloroquine, cyclosporine, intravenous immunoglobulin (IVIg), omalizumab, and anakinra.

 Restrictions in activity depend on the severity of the disease.
 Consult a dermatologist or allergist for evaluation for other causes of urticaria.